 LMS Software Comparison: Questions and Strategies

-The global eLearning market will be worth $225 billion by 2022.
-Half of all college students are now enrolled entirely in online courses.
-Though online learning has only been around for 20 years, more than 1000 LMS currently exist worldwide.
-The choices are far and varied, making it all the more easy to make the wrong choice.
-The costs of this mistake are more than just financial, though the sheer expense of an unsuitable learning management system is nothing to sniff at.
+Though online learning has only been around for 20 years, more than 1000 learning management systems currently exist worldwide.
+The choices are vast and varied, making it all the more easy to make the wrong choice.
+The costs of this mistake are more than just financial, though the sheer expense of an unsuitable learning management system (LMS) is nothing to sniff at.

 Step 1: Identify your company’s needs

-Break down the reasons why your organisation needs an LMS and what your goals for issue resolution or your business outcomes are.
-Say, for example, you need an efficient onboarding strategy.
-Is your goal increased employee engagement?
+Say, for example, you flag onboarding as one use case for your learning management system.
+What is the opportunity here?
+Increased employee engagement?
 Clearer career pathways?
 Reduced administrative spend?
 Greater employee retention?
 Better regulation and understanding of compliance?
-The requirements and outcomes should be specific to your business mission.
-Consider the kinds of features and functionalities that align with those needs.
+This internal analysis will help you better define the kinds of features and functionalities that align with those needs.

-Push your prospective suppliers for all costs upfront, so there are no hidden fees and you can create a budget your company can absorb.
-It may help to break the costs down by phases of the implementation cycle, from set up to ongoing maintenance, which you should also raise with shortlisted suppliers.
+When it comes time, push prospective LMS vendors for all costs upfront.
+It may help to break the costs down by phases of the implementation cycle, from set up to ongoing maintenance.
 Budgeting for unforeseen expenses is also important, so you have wiggle room for changes if need be.

-We understand organisations make decisions with their people front of mind, but sometimes the best intentions fall on deaf ears.
-How willing your employees are to embrace an LMS (particularly if you didn’t previously offer online or even offline training) will be a crucial factor when choosing an LMS.
+As with any digital or change transformation, how willing your employees are to embrace an LMS (particularly if you didn’t previously offer online or even offline training) will be a crucial factor when choosing an LMS.

 The impact of not considering your employees’ needs may be felt in project delays, loss of revenue, future resistance to change and lowered employee morale.
 This is usually evident when employees feel change management is poorly handled (we refer you back to effectively defining your goals, above).
 Stubborn employees could impact your organisation’s ability to innovate and evolve, meaning you face being left at the back of the pack in consumers’ minds.

-From compliance and OH&S to training specific to your industry and job roles, we’ve learned the content your business structure and people need will be different to even your closest competitors.
-Some LMS will offer you ready-made content, while others allow you to author and import your own.
-The level of autonomy and identity you’d like in the system comes down on the LMS you choose.
+From compliance and OH&S to training specific to your industry and job roles, the content your business processes and people need will be different to even your closest competitors.
+Some learning management systems will offer you ready-made content or integrations with third-party providers, while others allow you to author and import your own.

 Step 2: Get customer references